NT Shade installed the shade structures, 800 sqm of rubber softfall and play equipment at:

 - AHCPGD206 Conduct visual inspection of park facilities

 - AHCPGD305 Conduct operational inspection of park facilities

 - AHCPGD505 Conduct comprehensive inspection of park facilities

-Why do we need a softfall?
-The Australian Standards for Playground Equipment state that an impact absorbing surface is required under all playground surfaces over 60cm.
-Softfall in the Territory can be Rubber Softfall or Sand.
-The thickness of the softfall is determined by a number of elements, with the main being the "Critical Fall Height, CFH."
+Why do you need softfall rubber?
+The Australian Standards for Playground Equipment state that an impact absorbing surface is required under all playground equipment over 60cm high.
+Softfall in the Northern Territory can be Rubber Softfall or Sand.
+The thickness of the softfall is determined by a number of elements, with the main one being the "Critical Fall Height, CFH."
 At the completion of all Softfall Rubber jobs NT Shade will issue you with a Certificate of Compliance.

 Rubber Softfall has three components.

 This is a critical layer for longevity of the rubber.
-A hard, compacted sub base required.
+A hard, compacted sub base is required.